Gilbreath-Reed Career and Technical Center

 Career and Technical Education (CTE) courses teach skills that translate into professions.
 Because students in CTE courses receive real-world experience and hands-on training in some of the most high-demand fields, graduates often work their way through college or enter the workforce straight out of high school.

 GRCTC expands the opportunities available to district students, adding new programs, certifications and advanced-level courses.
-GISD’s seven high schools will continue to offer their own CTE specializations.
+GISD’s seven high schools continue to offer their own CTE specializations.

 Students remain enrolled in their home campuses and travel to GRCTC to attend courses for two class periods on either A day or B day.